Or, making the best of an awkward door.

 Also, we haven’t really decided on how to use the room, because it has some issues, mainly a big column right in the middle of the floorspace.
 It’s the chimney vent for the furnace in the basement, and while we eventually want to get rid of it, that will involve replacing our furnace, and that’s not a priority right now.
 Here’s an old photo from the real estate listing for the house that might give you a better sense of the space:

-I think that the tricky things I’ll have to deal with for this project are that the sloped walls/ceiling will limit the height of the faux fireplace, I’ll have to make the mantel removable so that we can get into the attic if we need to, and I’ll have to preserve access to the electrical outlet to the left of the door.
+Obviously I’m far from the first person to think of this idea, but I’ll have to adapt these plans to use them in my situation.
+The tricky things I’ll have to deal with for this project are that the sloped walls/ceiling will limit the height of the faux fireplace, I’ll have to make the fireplace easily removable so that we can get into the attic if we need to, and I’ll have to preserve access to the electrical outlet to the left of the door.
 But the much more fun parts are figuring out the decorative elements.
 I’m trying to decide what to do with the faux firebox, the area where the fire itself would be if this were real.
 Should I just paint it matte black, or should I do something more involved and add faux brick inside?
 Or tile?
 Or something like this faux stacked log screen, from the blog pepper?

 What do you think?
 Is this idea completely nuts?